 English

 Our new year in the English department has begun with a bang!
 We celebrated phenomenal results with our KS4 cohort studying their English Language GCSE.
-Our 2021/2022 pupils achieved an immense 87.6% A* - C pass rate.
+Our 2021/2022 pupils achieved an immense 88.7% A* - C pass rate.
 The English Literature pupils across Year 12 and 11 achieved a fantastic 100% A* - C pass rate.
 We are so proud of them and all their hard work.
-Not only do we have a new additions to the department - Miss F Rafferty, Miss A Cushnahan, and Miss C Copley - but we are also proud as punch to announce our first ever school production - Annie!
-Jr.

 Throughout our school year, members of the department worked tirelessly to ensure that pupils experienced a wide range of activities to enrich their learning.
 From drama to story writing, filming to poetry, media and novel analysis to grappling with Shakespeare, our pupils have moved mountains and shown immense dedication to their studies.
 Alongside curricular requirements, our extra curricular activities have grown exponentially!

 We’ve established a Creative Writing after school club, developed links with the local primary school for Short Story projects, collaborated with a the BBC for numerous competitions, and have had great success with our Irish News Critical Literacy project.
 The Book Buzz scheme has been a big hit amongst our pupils with close to one hundred pupils availing of this and developing their crucial literacy skills, and igniting a passion for literature.
-Furthermore, our Primary 7 High Achievers from St John the Baptist's Primary and from Presentation Primary will begin their journey with the department on 4th October 2022.
+Furthermore, our Primary 7 High Achievers from St John the Baptist's Primary and from Presentation Primary began their journey in SJBC on 24th September 2024.

 Staff